oscar-bender-stone/honors-thesis/source/1_introduction.typ

 and maintence difficulties accross systems, with one approach to a subset of these problems being MILR @milr_llvm as another IR to abstract away from the original.
 Implementing these systems for _general_ programs is beyond the scope of this thesis.
-We will instead focus on proof assistants, which are still difficult to translate between.
+We will instead focus on computable programs, which we can interpret as verifiers to proof assistants.
+Even here, translations are difficult. // TODO: clean this up!
+Do we need to say we intrepret programming languages where all programs compute as a proof assistant?
+Do we ONLY focus on proof assistants/verifieres?

 To illustrate the challenge in translations between two proof assistants, consider quotient types in Lean4 vs Rocq.
 [TODO: complete + cite relevant